Small Group Adventure Tour in Western Canada

 What's Included:Transportation in air-conditioned 15-seater minibus, welcome gift, 16 nights twin accommodation in good middle class hotels or cabins, breakfast on days 4, 5, 9, 10, 11, 14, 15, admission to the National Parks, BC Ferries Inside Passage, admission to ‘Ksan Indian Village, shuttle bus and day pass for Capilano Park, equipment and utensils for barbeques and picnics, experienced driver/guide from / to Vancouver.

-Not included:Personal equipment, meals.
+Not included:Personal equipment, not mentioned meals.

 Demands:bus round trip with good hotels, easy walks and activities combined with sightseeing.